-From the High School Counselor’s Desk: MAY 2021
+From the High School Counselor’s Desk: April 2022

-Schedules for School Year 2021-22
+Schedules for School Year 2022-23

 Junior High Community Service Days

-College Level Classes for School Year 2021-22
+College Level Classes for School Year 2022-23

 Registration forms are now available for NCC college classes for next fall.
 Students are asked to see Miss Mulder to get a registration form.
 These classes are available to upcoming Juniors and Seniors who have a cumulative GPA of 3.0 or higher.
 These courses do count towards extra curricular and sports eligibility.
 Students receiving a failing grade at semester will be ineligible to participate in extra curricular activities for 30 days.
 Also - students must receive a grade of a C or higher for colleges to accept the class for credit.
 As set up by the state, West Lyon pays for the tuition for these college classes if they are taken during the actual school year.
-However, the student/parents themselves are responsible for the purchase of (and finding of) the books used for these classes college level classes.
+However, the student/parents themselves are responsible for the purchase of (and finding of) the books used for these college level classes.
 Likewise, for college classes that students take that use an “electronic” or “embedded” book, those costs will also be passed on to the student/family.
 Please note that if a student has or ends up WITHDRAWING from a NCC college level class (after the initial 2 week drop date) due to low grades in the class, that student will not be allowed to take future NCC college level classes while at West Lyon.
 (Just an FYI that college level classes that students withdraw from past the drop date are still required to be paid for by West Lyon).

-ALL NCC REGISTRATION FORMS FOR FALL CLASSES ARE DUE IN TO MISS MULDER BY WEDNESDAY, MAY 8.
+ALL NCC REGISTRATION FORMS FOR FALL CLASSES ARE DUE IN TO MISS MULDER BY FRIDAY, APRIL 29.

-NCC College Level Classes for Summer 2021
+NCC College Level Classes for Summer 2022

+A State of Iowa initiative in the Governor’s Future Ready Iowa plan allows grant funding for high school students (current grades 9-11) to take a few career ready courses in the summer.
+This means that students who want to take a course from NCC in certain career areas of need can do so for free under this grant.
 If students are interested in any of these summer courses they should see Miss Mulder for a registration form.
-You must register by May 25 to take any of these courses.
+Registration forms are due back in to Miss Mulder by Friday, April 29.
 (Note - these career related college classes are the only summer classes that high school students can take for free.
 The state of Iowa does not allow high schools to pay for any college classes for students in the summer).